-This clause will need more work if it is deemed by the authors to be a way to make progress.
-It is included to give a flavour of the new organization.
-To be completed, first it must be reviewed to ensure the requirements systematically describe the elements of the model and systematically cover the relations between those elements.
-Next it would need review to ensure it includes all the good requirements from the existing standard.
-Finally, the language of each requirement would need very careful review to ensure correctness.
+This clause will need more work if it is deemed by the authors to be a way to make progress on the text of the standard.
+To be completed, first this list of Requirements and Tests must be reviewed to ensure these Requirements systematically describe the elements and relations of the UML model in the standard (C.2).
+Next this list would need review to ensure it includes all the good requirements from the existing standard.
+Also, the language of each requirement would need very careful review to ensure correctness.
+Finally, this writeup will have to be reformatted and names, URIs and lists added so as to comply with its own rules.